xen-project/xen/docs/misc/xl-psr.markdown

 be used to monitor both cache usage and memory bandwidth at the same time.

-For more detailed information please refer to Intel SDM chapter "17.14 - Platform Shared Resource Monitoring: Cache Monitoring Technology".
+For more detailed information please refer to Intel SDM chapter "Overview of Cache Monitoring Technology and Memory Bandwidth Monitoring".

 In Xen's implementation, MBM shares the same set of underlying monitoring service with CMT and can be used to monitor memory bandwidth on a per domain